 You’re probably wondering — how do I get started with business storytelling?

-Your story should answer the following questions:
+Your business narrative should explain and answer the following questions:

 - What motivates the company’s founders and its employees?